IBM/pytorch-cifar10-in-ibm-cloud/README.md

 #### 4.3.
 Create a bucket:

 Now, we make a bucket and name it something unique!
 Buckets are named globally, which means that only one IBM Cloud account can have a bucket with a particular name.
+Please choose a name without any spaces or underscores.

 ```
 bucket_name=<DEFINE_A_NAME>